 I applied online and the process took a day - interviewed at United Technologies in December 2010.

 Interview Details – I initially applied to this program through their online portal at the end of November 2010.
 The first contact was initiated by UTC, who asked for a 5 slide power point describing an operations challenge that could potentially impact UTC's business.
 After I passed that in, (they only gave us two days to do it) I received a call the next day to schedule a phone interview.
 The interview was straight forward, questions like "why should we hire you", "Draw some connections between your experience and leadership", "what is your definition of a good leader", "what are your strengths", "what are your weaknesses"..Very typical behavioral questions for which you can easily prepare.

-I applied through college or university and the process took 2 days - interviewed at United Technologies in August 2012.
+I applied through college or university and the process took 2 days - interviewed at United Technologies in February 2012.

 Interview Details – Two rounds of general HR interview, 1 'about yourself' presentation, 1 technical stress interview, 1 case study analysis, 1 role play, 1 one-on-one interview

 Operations Leadership Program Associate Interview (Negative Experience; Difficult Interview)

 I applied online and the process took 3 months - interviewed at United Technologies in January 2011.

 Interview Details – I submitted an online application and was soon contacted via email and told that I would have 2 days to prepare a 5-slide presentation in which I would need to "creatively introduce" myself and then identify an operations-related challenge facing UTC, explain the implications of the issue, and create a list of short-term and long-term recommendations to address the issue.

 After I submitted the presentation, I was contacted for a phone interview with their program manager.
 The phone interview was straight-forward and we discussed my work/school experience, my career goals, a general overview of the program, etc. Next, I had to complete an online assessment which included a values assessment and then a work-related personality test.